Procrastinate a Bit with Forbearance and Deferment

 Life happens, and not always as planned.
 You might find yourself out of work for a season, burdened with unexpected medical bills, or facing financial difficulties.
 In situations like these, affording your monthly student loan payments can be impossible.

 Don’t worry.
 The Department of Education and your loan servicer want to be able to offer you some relief when you’re momentarily struggling to make your federal student loan payments.
 They don’t want you to fall into student loan default any more than you do.
 That’s why forbearance and deferment options exist.

 Qualifying for Forbearance and Deferment to Avoid Default

-You may be eligible for temporary relief from your loan servicer if you’re in a situation where you can’t pay what you owe, and if your loan meets certain requirements (e.g. in good standing).
-If granted, you can stop or reduce payments for a period to avoid defaulting on your loan.
+You may be eligible for temporary relief from your loan servicer if you’re in a situation where you can’t pay what you owe, and if your loan meets certain requirements (e.g., in good standing).
+If granted, you can stop or reduce monthly payments for a period of time to avoid defaulting on your federal loans.

 Forbearance vs. Deferment